 Our Child Welfare Assessment Services program is grounded on the idea that early identification and early intervention provide the best chance for kids entering the care of the state.
 We also appreciate that the effectiveness of supports, interventions, and services need to be monitored, and recalibrated when necessary.
 And sometimes situations are so complex, or kids have so much going on in their lives, that intensive assessment is needed in order to get a handle on things.

-We are currently serving children and youth 2 through 17 years of age.
+We are currently serving children and youth 4 through 17 years of age.
 We are able to conduct assessments in Spanish and English, to meet the needs of children who are bilingual or whose primary language is Spanish.
 At this time, we are not able to accommodate requests for psychological testing in languages other than Spanish or English.
-We also conduct bonding assessments to provide information about a child’s relationship with his/her caregiver(s) and/or to provide information about the relationship between siblings.
-In order to assess the specific relationships between children and caregivers or among siblings, we will need to observe the child’s interactions with these other individuals at our office, as part of the assessment.
+We also not able to conduct bonding assessments at this time.